 How to Invest in Cryptocurrency for Retirement

-Investing in crypto for retirement isn’t the same as adjusting your investment allocation in your 401(k).
+for retirement isn’t the same as adjusting your investment allocation in your 401(k).
 After all, most 401(k) plans offer a limited number of investments, and cryptocurrencies aren’t likely to be an option.

 You can, however, invest in cryptocurrencies in a self-directed IRA.
 Traditional IRAs and Roth IRAs typically allow investors to choose from a pre-selected menu of stocks, bonds, certificates of deposits, and exchange-traded funds.
 A self-directed IRA provides the same tax-advantages as other IRAs, but allows investors to hold unique and varied investment options in their retirement account.